graph-genome/graph-genome.github.io/project.md

 * [Get Involved](getinvolved.html)

-## What is the Pantograph Project?

-Pantograph is a pangenome browser that provides data visualization for showing variations due to mutation in DNA samples.

 ### COVID-19 Relevance

 Pantograph as a project started in 2018 as a way to unlock the next level of population genetics for researchers.
 Pantograph is a visual browser for Graph Genomes, a new way of capturing sequence data.
 This process is designed to fix problems common to the sequencing technology that we’ve been using for the past 30 years.
 For example, Reference Bias means genetic analysis is more accurate for Europeans than for Africans ([Liverpool 2019](https://www.newscientist.com/article/2221957-genetic-studies-have-missed-important-gene-variants-in-african-people/)).
 A technical paper on Pantograph was being written by a team of 10 scientists before COVID-19 hit.